Letting Go of the Story

 Here are some of my favorite processes for letting go of negative thoughts, feelings and memories.

-Accepting/Releasing - In this exercise, as we breathe in through the nose, we think the word "accepting."
-As we breathe out through the nose, we think the word "releasing."
+Accepting/Releasing - As you breathe in, think the word "accepting."
+As you breathe out, think the word "releasing."
 Continue breathing like this until you experience a shift or a feeling of release.

-EFT or other energy work to release emotions from the physical body.
+Energy work or massage therapy to release emotions from the physical body.

-Delete the Picture - In this process, you create a picture in your mind that represents what you are trying to let go of.
-Start by observing the picture.
-What does it look like?
+Delete the Picture - This is a process for letting go of a specific memory.
+Start by creating a picture in your mind that represents the memory.
+Visualize it clearly.
 Then turn the picture black and white (instead of color), shrink it to the size of a postage stamp, and move it off to the side and far away so it's no longer in the center of your visual field.
-Alternatively, you can imagine throwing it into the ocean or incinerating it with a torch.
+How does this feel?
+Next, imagine throwing it into the ocean, incinerating it with a torch, or giving it to God.
+Try different things until you find what works for you.

 Another way to deal with a negative story is to turn it positive.
 That way, whenever it resurfaces, the charge will be neutral or positive.
 Try these techniques: